 What would one of our articles be without mentioning some Twitter marketing tools to help you along your path to Twitter all-stardom?

 Well – we wouldn’t call ourselves Digital Marketing Tools, for starters :).

 Let’s go through a variety of tools that you can start using today.

-Sendible can be your social media management tool for all of your social media accounts (except for Instagram, which is a downfall of most).
+Sendible can not only be your Twitter marketing tool, but a tool for all of your social media accounts.
 You can manage everything from a centralized dashboard, including scheduling posts and seeing messages and mentions for easy engagement with your audience.

 TweetDeck is a Twitter management tool that’s (obviously) Twitter-centric.
 It’s free, and it allows you to manage your Twitter account(s) by scheduling tweets and monitoring mentions and messages.
 If you’re focused only on Twitter, you will want to utilize TweetDeck.

 Social Snap is a WordPress plugin that helps you grow your audience by making the content on your website more sharable.
 It allows you to place social share buttons throughout your site, making it easy for your audience to share with their followers.
 It’s also like a call to action, subtly reminding your audience to share something they like.